erkin/ponysay/README.md

 Installation on GNU/Linux (or other Unix implementations)
 ---------------------------------------------------------

-First of all, you need `cowsay` from your local repositories.
-Obtain it from [here](http://www.nog.net/~tony/warez) if you wish to compile it yourself.
-This is often sufficient, but if is not you may be missing one of the standard packages: [bash](ftp://ftp.gnu.org/gnu/bash/), [coreutils](ftp://ftp.gnu.org/gnu/coreutils/) or [sed](ftp://ftp.gnu.org/gnu/sed/).

 [Download](/erkin/ponysay/downloads) or clone the project.
 In the terminal, `cd` into the ponysay directory and `./configure && make && make install`.
 You make need to be super user to run `make install`, on most systems this